ucdavis-bioinformatics-training/2023-June-RNA-Seq-Analysis/base/cli_prerequisites.md

 ## Create and Destroy

-We already learned one command that will create a file, touch.
+Let's create a directory and a text file.

     cd  # home again
     echo $USER # echo to screen the contents of the variable $USER